-Cygoar must get as many friendly wariacks to safety as possible by moving them off the table through the Escape Edge.
-Models that move off the table by crossing the Escape Edge survive the battle, but cannot return to play.
-If a warcaster leaves play via the Escape Edge, his warjacks do not become inert, but they can no longer be allocated focus.
-If a 'jack marshal leaves play via the Escape Edge, his warjacks become autonomous, but do not become inert.
+SPECIAL RULES Cygnar must get as many friendly wariacks to safety as possible by moving them off the table through the Escape Edge.
+Models that move off the table by crossing the Escape Edge survive the battle, but cannot return to play: If a warcaster leaves play via the Escape Edge, his warjacks do not become inert, but they can no longer be allocated focus.
+If a 'jack marshal leaves play via the Escape Edge, his' warjacks become autonomous, but do not become inert.
 The Cygnar player earns Survival Points for all models that exit the table through the Escape Edge.
 All warjacks controlled by the Cygnar player are heavily burdened with supplies and suffer -1 SPD.
 Warjacks can still charge despite the SPD penalty.
 Cygnar must spend at least 300 points on warjacks.

+SET UP

 See the map.
 A road runs through the center 10" of the table from the rear edge of the Cygnar player's deployment zone to the Escape Edge.
 Players take turns each placing three (3) terrain features.
 No terrain can be placed on the road or within the Cygnar deployment area.
 The Cygnar player cannot place terrain within the Protectorate deployment areas.
 Terrain cannot be placed within 5" of another terrain feature, including the road.
 Terrain features may be placed on hills.

+BEGINNING

 The Cygnar player deploys his forces first.

+The Protectorate player takes the first turn.